sigmod/sqlpp/document.md

                   | FunctionCallExpression
                   | Constructor

 The most basic building block for any SQL++ expression is PrimaryExpression.
-This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call,  a newly constructed list of ADM instances, or a newly constructed ADM record.
+This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call, or a newly constructed instance of the Asterix Data Model (such as a newly constructed ADM record or list of ADM instances).

 ### <a id="Literals">Literals